YIZHE12/ML_DeepCT/README.md

-# X-ray and CT image processing
+# X-ray and CT image processing using machine learning and deep learning

 ## [Image reconstruction](Image_reconstruction)